yuqiliao/IDE-help-guide/_book/03-pirls-walk-through.md

 The steps for running a gap analysis are similar to those for conducting a statistical significance test (see exhibit 3-29).
-Thus, to run a gap analysis, follow the instructions under section **4.F.
-Significance Tests**, noting the following differences:
+Thus, to run a gap analysis, follow the instructions under section **Significance Tests**, noting the following differences:

 1. The **Gap Analysis** link should be selected, not the **Significance